oliviaguest/gini/README.md

 0.3295183767105907
 ```

-##Code
+##Input Assumptions
-The code itself is very self-explanatory with respect to what it allows.
-The Gini calculation itself, requires non-zero positive sorted values within a 1d vector.
+The Gini calculation by definition requires non-zero positive (ascending-order) sorted values within a 1d vector.
 This is dealt with within ```gini()```.
-So these four assumptions can be violated, as they are corrected for within the function:
+So these four assumptions can be violated, as they controlled for:
 ```python
 def gini(array):
     """Calculate the Gini coefficient of a numpy array."""